Working Holiday Visa For Canada

 There are a number of companies in Canada who can help you with all that.

-A reputable visa agency (beware, not all are reputable) will do all the work for you, they will make sure that you are eligible and that all documents are complete and in order.
+A reputable visa agency, like iVisa, will do all the work for you, they will make sure that you are eligible and that all documents are complete and in order.
+This company also offers passport renewals for Canadian, USA, UK and Irland passports, passport pictures and various other services.

 If you apply for a Canadian working holiday visa yourself and you make a mistake, your application will be knocked back.
 If this happens, you will waste time and may have to pay extra charges.